 Safe Routes To School on their way in East Bay

-Four schools and their 4,000 students are within a half mile the Hammond and 3-mile intersection.
-There is also a growing number of great services to visit, like Centre Ice, East bay public library and Township Hall, Oleson’s Grocery, and a taqueria!
-Our goal is the extend to 3-mile multi-use trail that currently ends at South Airport to these destinations.
-And, finally, there is good news!
+Five schools and their 4,000+ students are within a mile of the Hammond and 3-mile intersection.
+Also nearby is a growing number of everyday services to visit.
+There’s Centre Ice, East bay public library and Township Hall, Oleson’s Grocery, and a taqueria!
+We dare to dream with you about a day when this is a little village connected by trails, sidewalks, and multiple safe crosswalks.

-Although there is plenty of work ahead, the purchase of the future Mitchell Creek Meadow Preserve by the Grand Traverse Regional Land Conservancy is a trailblazer.
-Soon, with your continued help, four schools and their 4,000 students will be connected to a growing network of safe routes.
+There is good news.
+Although plenty of work lies ahead, the purchase of the future Mitchell Creek Meadow Preserve by the Grand Traverse Regional Land Conservancy is a trailblazer.
+We can now see a path for four schools and 4,000 students and their families to be connected to a growing network of safe routes.
 Congratulations are certainly in order for the Safe Routes to School and 3-mile champions.

 Along with the trail extension, Norte is working with regional partners to put in place a successful Safe Routes to School project.
-The Grand Traverse Academy, Cherry Knoll Elementary, Traverse City East Middle, and St. Elizabeth Ann Seton Middle, and Seventh day Adventist (@ 4 mile) schools are all working together to make this a reality.
+The Grand Traverse Academy, Cherry Knoll Elementary, Traverse City East Middle, St. Elizabeth Ann Seton Middle, and Seventh day Adventist (@ 4 mile) schools are all working together to make this a reality.
 We also stand with you all to advocate for safer streets throughout the township.

-We’ve come a long ways from those terrifying early morning rides to East Middle School and Grand Traverse Academy with members of our youth leadership council.
-Since then, we have had three successful resolutions of support by East Bay boards in the summer to three excellent walk audits at Grand Traverse Area Catholic Schools’ SEAS, EMS and Cherry Knoll Elementary in the fall to a community-wide action planning meeting in November.
-On Thursday May 30, we will introduce the systems work we’ve been part of at Happy, Healthy, Ready-to-Learn: A Systems Practice Report + Community Conversation at the Library.
+We’ve come a long way from those terrifying early morning rides to East Middle School and Grand Traverse Academy with members of our youth leadership council.
+Since then, we have had three successful resolutions of support by different East Bay boards in the summer and three excellent walk audits at Grand Traverse Area Catholic Schools’ SEAS, EMS and Cherry Knoll Elementary.
+We also introduced the systems work we’ve been part of at Happy, Healthy, Ready-to-Learn: A Systems Practice Report + Community Conversation at the Library.

 If you support a safer, healthier, happier and better connected East Bay Township that will not only benefit students but township residents, business owners, and visitors alike, please add your name below to stay engaged with all the great things coming to Easy Bay.